Reikai Monogatari: Volumes 37 and 38

-In August, following an order from the God possessing him, Komatsubayashi-no-mikoto, Kisaburo went to Ayabe, Kyoto and met with Nao Deguchi who was in early sixties at that time.

-Six years before, in 1892 Nao was possessed by the God which named himself as Ushitora-no-konjin.
-The God proclaimed to be the god who would reconstruct all the world.
-From the next year, illiterate Nao started delivering the divine messages through the automatic writing.
-Before that, as she had shouted the messages against her will, she was regarded as insane by her family members and neighbors and was confined in a latticed space in her own small house.
+In August, following an order from Komatsubayashi-no-mikoto, the God possessing him, Kisaburo went to Ayabe, Kyoto and met with Nao Deguchi who was in her early sixties at that time.
+Six years before, Nao had been possessed by the God which named itself as Ushitora-no-konjin, proclaiming itself to be the god who would reconstruct all the world, And so, from the next year, illiterate Nao started delivering Ushitora-no-konjin's divine messages through automatic writings.
+Before that she had shouted the messages against her will, thus being regarded as insane by her family members and neighbours and being confined in a latticed space in her own small house.

-The automatic writings conveyed various messages such as the histories and correlations of the gods, the relationships between the gods and human beings, criticism of the modern society, prophecies about the reconstruction of the world and notions of Nao herself and her followers.

-In 1899, the automatic writing declared that Kisaburo is the genuine one who should take care of Ushitora-no-konjin and that the divine commission of reconstructing the world is assigned to Nao and Kisaburo.
-Shortly after that, Kisaburo and Nao founded a new religious organization called "Kinmei Reigakkai" in Ayabe, which would be developed into Oomoto.

-In the early years, in addition to healing the locals' diseases, Kisaburo practiced the ritual by which his trainee was put into a state of the divine possession.
+The automatic writings conveyed various messages such as the histories and correlations of the gods, the relationships between the gods and human beings, criticism of modern society, prophecies about the reconstruction of the world, and notions of Nao herself and her followers.
+In 1899, the automatic writing declared that Kisaburo was the genuine one who should take care of Ushitora-no-konjin, and that the divine commission of reconstructing the world was assigned to Nao and Kisaburo.
+Shortly after, Kisaburo and Nao founded a new religious organization called "Kinmei Reigakkai" in Ayabe, which would develop into Oomoto.
+In the early years, in addition to healing the locals' diseases, Kisaburo practiced a ritual by which his trainees were put into a state of divine possession.
 In this ritual Kisaburo acted as Saniwa, who inquires and judges the true identity of the god possessing the trainee.
-In many cases, his trainees were possessed by the evil spirits which feigned themselves to be the righteous gods and made the possessed perform aberrant acts.
+In many cases, his trainees were possessed by evil spirits which pretended to be the righteous gods, and thus made the possessed perform aberrant acts.

-In 1900, Kisaburo married the youngest daughter of Nao, Sumi Deguchi, who had been appointed to be the successor of Nao by the automatic writing.

-In 1900 and 1901, Kisaburo, Nao, Sumi and selected followers fulfilled the following missions in compliance with the divine demands made through the automatic writings;
+In 1900, Kisaburo married Sumi Deguchi, the youngest daughter of Nao, who had been appointed to be the successor of Nao by the automatic writings.
+In 1900 and 1901, Kisaburo, Nao, Sumi and selected followers fulfilled a number of missions in compliance with the divine demands made through the automatic writings.